 DISTRICT CURRICULUM ACCOMMODATION PLAN (DCAP)

 The DCAP provides a list of resources and accommodations available to students and classroom teachers.
-Teachers may implement DCAP approved accommodations as they see a student need.
+The DCAP document is intended to support the efforts of educators to provide effective interventions for struggling learners.

 STANDARDIZED TESTING ACCOMMODATIONS: